photoprism/photoprism-docs/docs/setup.md

 !!! info
     Your files won't be deleted or moved.
 You should still be careful as this software is not stable yet.
-A JPEG representation might be created for RAW images in order to render thumbnails (enable read-only mode to prevent this).
+A JPEG representation might be created for RAW images in order to render thumbnails.
+You can enable read-only mode to prevent this completely.

 Now open http://localhost:2342/ in a Web browser to see the user interface.